Croatan: Criticism

-Historian Malinda Maynor (Lumbee) wrote that, in 1890, a group of about 100 people who self-identified as Croatan descendants, or Lumbees, left Robeson County, North Carolina, for southern Georgia.
-By building a church and a school for their people outside of the influence of publicly funded or pre-existing buildings in the area, they established an identity for themselves that subverted the racial barriers of the time which, locally prior to 1890, had operated under a very clear distinction between "black" and "white."
-This group, instead, considered themselves to be "Indians."
-They headed back to Bulloch County where they could keep their people together as "Indians."
-They used the segregation of Jim Crow South to develop themselves as an entire community.
-In 1910, the North Carolina state legislature renamed the Croatan Indians in North Carolina to "Cherokee."
+History of identification

-A historical marker placed by the state of Georgia states: "In 1870 a group of Croatan Indians migrated from their homes in Robeson County North Carolina, following the turpentine industry to southeast Georgia.
-Eventually, many of the Croatans became tenant farmers for the Adabelle Trading Company, growing cotton and tobacco.
-The Croatan community established the Mt.
-Zion Baptist Church in Adabelle, as well as a school and a nearby cemetery.
-After the collapse of the Adabelle Trading Company, the Croatans faced both economic hardship and social injustice.
-As a result, most members of the community returned to North Carolina by 1920."
+Newspaper excerpt discussing the self-identified Croatan Indians, 1910.

-State-recognized tribes
+Lowery wrote that, in 1890, a group of about 100 people who self-identified as Croatan descendants, or Lumbees, left Robeson County, North Carolina, for southern Georgia.
+They headed back to Bulloch County where they could keep their people together as "Indians", using Jim Crow South segregation to develop themselves as a community.
+Later on, the self-identified Croatans faced both economic hardship and social injustice, and migrated back to North Carolina by 1920.

+In 1910, the North Carolina state legislature renamed the Croatan Indians in North Carolina to "Cherokee".
 The North Carolina state legislature recognized the Croatan Indians of Robeson County and the Croatan Indians of Sampson County in 1911.
-They were also granted the right of "Indians and their descendants shall have separate school for their children, school committees of their own race, and shall also have the right to choose their own teachers based upon the general assembly of North Carolina.
+The General Assembly ruled "That said Indians and their descendants shall have separate schools for their children, school committees of their own race and color, and shall be allowed to select teachers of their own choice".
 Today, these two groups are state-recognized tribes, known as the Lumbee Tribe of North Carolina and the Coharie Intra-tribal Council, Inc., respectively.
+The Texas Lumbee also identify with Croatan descent.

-Unrecognized groups
+The Haliwa-Saponi tribe previously identified as the Haliwarnash Croatan Indian Club in the 1940s, but dropped the reference to the historic Croatan a few years later.
+The predecessors of the Waccamaw Siouan Indians repeatedly attempted to have themselves referred to as Croatan Indians in order to obtain state funded segregated schools.
+While they had switched to a Cherokee identity by 1913, they continued to apply as Croatans until officially applying as Cherokee in 1927.

 The Croatan Indian Tribe of South Carolina, an unrecognized organization, claims to descend from Croatan people.
+The South Carolina recognition committee stated the tribe had no documented history in the state.
+Committee member Ven Thompson stated Croatan was historically used as a racial term similarly to "mulatto", and did not necessarily denote a Native American.